chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - You stay inside.
 - Do what I say.
 - Do you think we were wrong?
+- Casey!
-- Casey! hey, don't move.
+- Hey, don't move.
 - Zarnow?
 - Good to see you again, agent Casey.
 - Oh, my god.
 - Yep, we were wrong.
+***
 - Casey, he's got Sarah.
 We've got to save her.
-***
 - Brilliant deduction, nancy drew.
 - Now pull out the tranq dart!
 - Oh, I have a very strong aversion to needles.